-2022 Maine Craft Artist Award Nominations are now closed.
-All nominations submitted will be considered for 2023.
+2023 Maine Craft Artist Award Nominations are now open.

 2022 Ayumi Horie, Artist Award

 2021 Marian Baker, Artist Award

 2020 Douglas E. Wilson, Artist Award

 2018 Patricia Daunis-Dunning, Artist Award